Jürgen Habermas, the philosopher who rejected a €225,000 prize | DW | 03.05.2021

 The day before Habermas declined the UAE award, the #FreeLatifa campaign also fuelled calls to ban Sheikh Mohammed's horse, Essential Quality, from the Kentucky Derby.

-Habermas' decision to rescind the award comes as the UAE's authoritarian government attempts to contrast human rights concerns in the Gulf nation with a more liberal and tolerant outlook.
-Dubai is well-known for its celebrity "influencers" who receive tax-free income to promote the sun-soaked desert nation.
-The oil-rich UAE has also become a generous patron of arts and culture in recent times.
-As an illustration of this, the Sheikh Zayed Book Award is pitched as embodying "the values of tolerance, knowledge and creativity while building bridges between cultures."
+Habermas' decision to rescind the award comes as the UAE's authoritarian government attempts to contrast human rights concerns in the Gulf nation with a more liberal and tolerant outlook, especially concerning women.
+Dubai is well-known for its celebrity "influencers" who receive tax-free income to promote the UAE's sun-soaked Gulf city.
+As the oil-rich UAE has also become a generous patron of arts and culture in recent times, the Sheikh Zayed Book Award itself is typically pitched as embodying "the values of tolerance, knowledge and creativity while building bridges between cultures."

 When Habermas initially accepted the award, Spiegel Online questioned why the greatest German thinker of the last 50 years hadn't simply turned it down.